GeoscienceAustralia/ptha/ptha_access/README.md

 [project specific scripts](https://github.com/GeoscienceAustralia/ptha/tree/master/R/examples/austptha_template)
 used for the 2018 Australian PTHA.

+Geoscience Australia has tried to make the information in this product as accurate as possible.
+However, it does not guarantee that the information is totally accurate or complete.
+Therefore, you should not solely rely on this information when making a commercial decision.

 # Obtaining basic tsunami hazard information.

 ## Obtaining tsunami maximum-stage exceedance-rates at sites around Australia